KobeLemon/MechMate/README.md

 ## Goodness's Quote
 “True doctrine, understood, changes attitudes and behavior.
 The study of the doctrines of the gospel will improve behavior quicker than a study of behavior will improve behavior.” — Elder Boyd K. Packer

+## Don's Quote
+"Men are that they might have joy." - Lehi